LN-Dark/42School/CommonCore/README.md

 ---

-Good luck with your coding journey at 42 School!
+Good luck, and enjoy your learning journey at 42 School!